Before You Start: What You'll Need

 - Number of houses on estate

-- Is there an existing umbrella agreement in place?
+- Whether an umbrella agreement or LOA is already in place

-- Photograph of the tank/tanks showing the surrounding area
+- Photograph of tank data plate and surrounding area

 Compare Total Costs

 Look beyond unit prices.
 Consider standing charges, infrastructure costs, contract terms, any additional fees, and minimum delivery requirements.
-Also, check if the new supplier charges for a mandatory site survey.
-Check how much you could save per year with our handy LPG calculator.
+Check whether the new supplier charges for a mandatory site survey.
+Use our LPG calculator to see how much you could save per year.

 Consult Your Neighbours